athena-he/Task3/README.md

 "Task_3_Results_Summary.pdf" is the summary of results.

-There is only work on Step 1 and Step 2 so far.
+Note: there is only work on Step 1 and Step 2 so far.